grafana/k6-cloud-openapi-client-go/k6/docs/LoadTestsAPI.md

 )

 func main() {
-	xStackId := "xStackId_example" // string | Numeric ID of the Grafana stack representing the request scope. - If the API is called with a *Personal API token*, the user must be a member of the specified stack. - If the API is called with a *Grafana Stack API token*, the value must be the ID of the corresponding stack. id := int32(56) // int32 | Id of the load test. count := true // bool | Include collection length in the response object as '@count'. (optional) orderby := "created desc,ended" // string | Comma separated list of fields to use when ordering the results.
-The default order is ascending and can be reversed by appending `desc` specifier.
-Available fields: - created - ended - retention_expiry - status - cost/total_vuh (optional) (default to "created desc") skip := int32(56) // int32 | The initial index from which to return the results. (optional) top := int32(56) // int32 | Number of results to return per page. (optional) (default to 1000)
+	xStackId := int32(56) // int32 | Numeric ID of the Grafana stack representing the request scope. - If the API is called with a *Personal API token*, the user must be a member of the specified stack. - If the API is called with a *Grafana Stack API token*, the value must be the ID of the corresponding stack. id := int32(56) // int32 | ID of the project. name := "name_example" // string | Unique name of the test within the project. script := os.NewFile(1234, "some_file") // *os.File | Test script in the form of a UTF-8 encoded text or a k6 .tar archive.

 	configuration := openapiclient.NewConfiguration()
 	apiClient := openapiclient.NewAPIClient(configuration)
-	resp, r, err := apiClient.LoadTestsAPI.LoadTestsTestRunsList(context.Background(), id).XStackId(xStackId).Count(count).Orderby(orderby).Skip(skip).Top(top).Execute()
+	resp, r, err := apiClient.LoadTestsAPI.ProjectsLoadTestsCreate(context.Background(), id).XStackId(xStackId).Name(name).Script(script).Execute()
 	if err != nil {
-		fmt.Fprintf(os.Stderr, "Error when calling `LoadTestsAPI.LoadTestsTestRunsList``: %v\n", err)
+		fmt.Fprintf(os.Stderr, "Error when calling `LoadTestsAPI.ProjectsLoadTestsCreate``: %v\n", err)
 		fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)
 	}
-	// response from `LoadTestsTestRunsList`: PaginatedTestRunList
+	// response from `ProjectsLoadTestsCreate`: LoadTestApiModel
-	fmt.Fprintf(os.Stdout, "Response from `LoadTestsAPI.LoadTestsTestRunsList`: %v\n", resp)
+	fmt.Fprintf(os.Stdout, "Response from `LoadTestsAPI.ProjectsLoadTestsCreate`: %v\n", resp)
 }
 ```